 We established 46 different 20m-by-20m plots in two sites in Interior Alaska in natural mosaics of stands differing in recent fire history.
 Each plot has experienced between one to three fires with full aboveground canopy mortality in the last 60 years, as confirmed by aerial photography (Supplement 1).
 Several unburned plots were established as controls.
 Plots were established a minimum of 50 meters apart, and at a reasonable distance from seed source outliers.

-Plots were established at an upland site and a lowland site.
-The upland site is located west of Fairbanks and was selected as a representative of Interior forests more generally.
+Plots were stratified between an upland site and a lowland site.
+The upland site was selected as a representative of Interior forests more generally.
 The lowland site was established at a site east of Fairbanks in a region that has a slightly wetter substrate and a slightly more heterogeneous topography.
 Examining both allows us to investigate the effect of local hydrology in mediating the impacts of multiple fires.

-Field Methods
+Locations were selected by….

+Size of plots, slope and aspect taken from XXX source…

+Presence of spruce prior to the burn sequence was verified via…

+Need something here about dates of fires, locations, mean annual temps, mean annual precip.
+Suggest a table…

 Two processes facilitate the formation and assembly of a plant community within a given environment: colonization and establishment.
 Colonization refers to the arrival of a seed or seeding at a location while establishment describes the ability of an individual to survive and grow in that particular environment.
 Distinguishing between the two is important: different factors govern each of the two processes (Johnstone et al. 2009, Brown et al. 2015).

 Regeneration was measured using two metrics used to distinguish between colonization and establishment in the field: incoming recruitment and established recruitment.
 We define incoming recruitment here as seedlings under diameter breast height (DBH, or 1.3 meters).
 Established recruitment, therefore, refers to plant individuals that have grown above DBH.
 Individuals of each category were counted according to species type within subsets of each plot.
 Plot stem count data was pooled within a site to obtain standardized measurements, then scaled to stem count per hectare and log-transformed unless otherwise noted.
 Graminoid presence was estimated as percent cover in 1-meter subsets of plots.

-Soil organic layer depth was measured at each plot, and replicate measurements were taken to account for within-site variability.
-Soil samples were taken at 5 points at each site (at each corner and in the center) with a XX inch soil core sampler.
+Soil samples were taken at 5 points at each site (at each corner and in the center) with a XX inch AMS soil core sampler to a depth of….
 Soil type percent cover was estimated across 1-meter subplots at each corner of each site.

 Data Analysis